Sexual repression and abuse of children create a culture that spawns terrorism and war.

 (55:72) Ladies with beautiful, big, and lustrous eyes are waiting for you inside the tents (in paradise).

 In sum, emotionally, economically and politically empowered individuals with robust sexual lives provide a foundation on which healthy political systems can grow.
-The foundations of terrorism in domination and abuse, and particularly sexual abuse of children, must be addressed for the world to become a better place for all of us: terrorists and victims, Middle Easterners and Westerners, women and men.
+The foundations of terrorism by contrast lie in domination and both physical and sexual abuse in families, and particularly sexual abuse of children., These deeper root causes, plus the [false] belief preached by jihadists that Islam requires Muslims to dominate over and even kill non-believers, must be addressed for the world to become a safe place for terrorists and their victims, for Middle Easterners and for Westerners, for men, for women and for our globe.

 Susan Heitler, PhD, a Denver Clinical psychologist, is author of multiple publications including From Conflict to Resolution and The Power of Two.
 A graduate of Harvard and NYU, Dr. Heitler's most recent project is an interactive website that teaches the skills for marriage success, PowerOfTwoMarriage.com.